mltframework/shotcut_web/roadmap.md

 - option to include intermediate thumbnails in timeline
 - ability to set the poster frame for a clip
 - add Recent and Most Used tabs to Filters chooser
-- typewriter effect for Text: Simple and Text: Rich
 - more columns and sorting in Playlist
 - clip markers or flags
 - turn off all effects switch